-- PCP Urgent: As expeditiously as the member's health condition requires, but no later than 2 business days - PCP Routine: Within 21 calendar days - Specialist Urgent: As expeditiously as the member's health condition requires, but no later than 2 business days - Specialist Routine: Within 45 calendar days - Dental Urgent: As expeditiously as the member's health condition requires, but no later than 3 business days - Dental Routine: Within 45 calendar days - Maternity Care 1st Trimester: Within 14 calendar days - Maternity Care 2nd Trimester: Within 7 calendar days
+- PCP Urgent: As soon as possible, but no later than two business days - · PCP Routine: Within 21 calendar days - · Specialist Urgent: As soon as possible, but no later than two business days - · Specialist Routine: Within 45 calendar days - · Dental Urgent: As soon as possible, but no later than three business days - · Dental Routine: Within 45 calendar days - · Maternity Care 1st Trimester: Within 14 calendar days - Maternity Care 2nd Trimester: Within seven calendar days - · Maternity Care 3rd Trimester: Within three business days - Maternity Care Risk: As soon as possible, but no later than three business days.
+Immediately if an emergency exists - · Behavioral Health Urgent Need: As soon as possible, but no later than 24 hours - · Behavioral Health Routine Initial Assessment: Within seven calendar days - Behavioral Health Routine First Service (18 years and older): As soon as possible, but no later than 23 calendar days after the initial assessment - Behavioral Health Routine First Service (under 18 years old): As soon as possible, but no later than 21 calendar days after the initial assessment - Behavioral Health Routine Subsequent Service: As soon as possible, but no later than 45 days from the identification of need

-- Maternity Care 3rd Trimester: Within 3 business days - Maternity Care Risk: As expeditiously as the member's health condition requires, but no later than 3 business days, or immediately if an emergency exists - Behavioral Health Urgent Need: As expeditiously as the member's health condition requires, but no later than 24 hours - Behavioral Health Routine Initial Assessment: Within 7 calendar days - Behavioral Health Routine First Service (18 years and older): As expeditiously as the member's health condition requires, but no later than 23 calendar days after the initial assessment - Behavioral Health Routine First Service (under 18 years old): As expeditiously as the member's health condition requires, but no later than 21 calendar days after the initial assessment - Behavioral Health Routine Subsequent Service: As expeditiously as the member's health condition requires, but no later than 45 days from the identification of need - Referrals for Psychotropic Medications: - Immediate assessment of the urgency of the need - If clinically indicated, with a practitioner who can prescribe psychotropic medications within a timeframe that ensures the member a) does not run out of needed medications, or b) does not decline in behavioral health condition prior to starting medication, but no later than 30 calendar days from the identification of need.
+- · Referrals for Psychotropic Medications: - Immediate assessment of the urgency of the need; and - With a provider who can prescribe psychotropic medications within a timeframe that ensures the member: a.) does not run out of needed medications; or b.) does not decline in behavioral health condition before starting medication, but no later than 30 calendar days.